viziontech/react-native-oauth/README.md

+## ⚠️ This fork solves Google User Agent and Scope errors

 ## react-native-oauth

 The `react-native-oauth` library provides an interface to OAuth 1.0 and OAuth 2.0 providers with support for the following providers for React Native apps: